 The food scene in Boston is fantastic.
 Get all-day breakfast, brunch, burgers, cheap eats, the local specialty – clam chowder in bread bowls, diners, late night dining, dogs, family-friendly dining and more.For the health conscious, there are veggie burgers, gluten free food, and healthy takeout.

 There’s also the ever-important carbo-loading.

 Head to one the area’s best craft beer bars, or maybe one that focuses specifically on local brews (and spirits) to try one of the hundreds of other Massachusetts-made brews.

 If beer isn’t your thing, that shouldn’t keep you away from the bars.
 There are cocktail bars, interactive cocktail bars, piano bars, bars with bottle service, pool halls, bars for geeks, bars for movie stars, and just about anything else you could possibly think up.

 We’ve also got bars for date night, bars with free snacks, hotel bars, lounges, martini bars, tiki bars, bars with history, bars with arcade games, cheap live music venues, and some of the best new bars around.

 And what better way to juxtapose the sight of 20,000 sweaty runners than with a great view and a little romance.
 Check out one of Boston’s best spots for romance while you’re around.

 Boston is a walking city.
 Grab a new pair of sneakers at one of the area’s best sporting goods stores.
-The appropriately-named Marathon Sports has a shop located right near the finish line.
-If sports aren’t your thing, you check out some of Boston’s newest and trendiest boutiques, go vintage, but a hat, shop for your pets, or just pamper yourself.
+The appropriately-named Marathon Sports‘ flagship shop is located right near the finish line (They also sell all kinds of Boston Marathon-related clothing).

 Need more ideas?
 Check out CBS Boston’s Best.